 Which brings us to another breakthrough book that is just as important (probably more so) now as Grow It! was two years ago, and which may well come up for its share of criticism in another 24 months or so.

 Be that as it may, John and Sally Seymour's record of small-scale farming in England for 18 successful years is important now and should offer welcome encouragement to today's back-to-the-landers, both real and imaginary.
 I'll be serializing the book in the next several issues and I'm sure that many readers will want a personal copy for their home libraries.
+In this issue the Seymours explore the history and reality of self-sufficient farming, the benefits of crop rotation, rotational grazing of livestock, alternatives to artificial pesticides and how to drain wet land. —MOTHER.

 Two to three hundred years ago the British came to our shores—their new land—seeking survival and adventure, security and liberty.
 Many found these goals.
 Land was cleared, rich farms established, ores dug, factories built, steel smelted.
 Smokestacks pierced the sky, and cities grew.
 Wealth poured forth endlessly, and a strong nation developed.
 Most people called it health, success, and Progress with a capital "P."